atsetilam/astarte/doc/pages/user/030-manage_interfaces.md

 A device might arbitrarly decide to remove an interface from its introspection.
 In such a case, Astarte won't return any data and will consider all data previously pushed to said interface inaccessible.
-In case the interface comes back again in the introspection, previously pushed data will be available as if nothing happened.
+In case the interface reappears in the introspection, previously pushed data will be available as if nothing had happened.